All you need to know about .REALTOR

 NAR began sending periodic .REALTOR updates to members on the priority registration list the first week in April.
 Additional updates on the registration process will be sent to members on the priority registration list as they become available.
-Sign-up for our e-newsletter at www.dotREALTOR.org to receive the latest news and information on the .REALTOR domain.
+Sign up for our e-newsletter at www.about.REALTOR to receive the latest news and information on the .REALTOR domain.

 Geographic domain names are domain names that refer to a particular location.
 This may include a place, neighborhood, city, county, state, street address, zip code, area code, or a combination thereof.
-Members may use geographic terms before their name in a .REALTOR domain, and will also be permitted to use a geographic term that is already part of their name.
+Members may use geographic terms before their name in a .REALTOR domain and may also be permitted to use a geographic term that is already part of their name.

 Example of permitted .REALTOR domain name with geographic term: NewYorkSteve.REALTOR